Amanpr33t/EduChamp_AI_backend/README.md

   The second API is called for subsequent requests and is used for generating a collaborative chain story based on previously generated stories.

   Instead of using two APIs and sending a summary of previously generated story to the AI, it would be better if the AI controls the chain story and remembers the previously generated story.

- - Unit tests for components having http request and using states managed by react-redux have not been added.